the-eater/buffalo/README.md

 ### Memory manager

 An object that decides where objects should be instantiated and whether or not the current memory space needs to be grown.
-Would allow for dynamically sized objects.
-[NB: And what you have now would not?
-Why not?]
+This would allow for dynamically sized objects to be placed on the same buffer without colliding with eachother

 ### Pointers